abimur-123/Mentalhealth_project/README.md

 docker run --rm -v <<Location where folder was cloned>>:/home/mentalhealth_project abimurali/mentalhealth_project make -C '/home/mentalhealth_project'
 ```

-PS: Packrat can be used to install R packages required to run the code on your system
+PS: Packrat can be used to install R packages required to run the code on your system.
+Opening the `.Rproj` file should do this